UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

     4 + 3 * 5 != (4 + 3) * 5

-To force statements to be evaluated out of order, use parentheses.
+To force statements to be evaluated out of order, use parentheses -- expressions in parentheses are always evaluated first:

+   (4 + 3) * 5 != 4 + (3 * 5)

+Python follows the "usual" rules of algebra.

 Python Operator Precedence
 --------------------------